|

 care.
 SNFs must be licensed by the state and are subject to

+certain state and federal regulations.
 Speech Therapist -- Rehabilitation professionals who

 provide therapy to overcome speech and communication problems,